Archive: tunisia

 Just in case you are wondering about the pet tiger belonging to Ben Ali's 30-year-old son-in-law, Mohamed Sakhr el Materi – it has been killed.
 There's an unpleasant video here if you want to see.
 Materi himself fled Tunisia last week, reportedly to Paris.

-Rumours of the tiger's existence were… Read more
+Rumours of the tiger's… Read more

 IMPORTANT: See update

-An update to my post earlier today.
-Tunisia's constitutional council has now decided that the chairman of parliament, Fouad Mebazaa, should be acting president – and not prime minister Mohamed Ghannouchi.
+has now decided that the chairman of parliament, Fouad Mebazaa, should be acting president – and not prime minister Mohamed Ghannouchi.

 In due course, every city of consequence in Tunisia will have a street or square named after Mohamed Bouazizi, the unemployed fruit-seller whose humiliation at the hands of the authorities led to a revolution.
 It's sad that he didn't live to see it but today's events are a fitting tribute.